Stink (EP)

-Stink is an EP by the band the Replacements.
-It was recorded at Blackberry Way, Minneapolis, Minnesota, on March 13, 1982, and released on June 24, 1982.
+Stink (subtitled "Kids Don't Follow" Plus Seven) is an EP by the band the Replacements.
+It was recorded at Blackberry Way Studio in Minneapolis, Minnesota, on March 13, 1982, and released on June 24, 1982.

-Before the first track, "Kids Don't Follow", audio can be heard of the Minneapolis police breaking up a rent party at The Harmony Building in Minneapolis.
+Before the first track, "Kids Don't Follow", audio can be heard of the Minneapolis police breaking up a rent party at The Harmony Building in Minneapolis on January 29, 1982.
 It is possible by listening carefully to hear one of the audience members curse the police.
 The audience member in question is believed to be Dave Pirner of Soul Asylum.

 The EP was remastered and reissued by Rhino Entertainment on April 22, 2008, with four additional tracks and liner notes by Peter Jesperson.
+"You're Getting Married" is a solo recording by Paul Westerberg, recorded on a boombox in the basement of his parents' house in South Minneapolis.